python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 In this example we will show how to send complex tasks to adaptive as coroutines.
 We require an asynchronous client to perform the execution of asynchronous tasks.
-In this case, it is imported from `dask.distributed`.
+Here we will use `dask.distributed`.

 ```{code-cell} ipython3
 from dask.distributed import Client